 - Sustained participation in activities that develop academic and intellectual abilities and honors and/or awards in recognition of academic, intellectual, or creative achievement

-Undergraduate Admissions and Relations with Schools reviews applicants for admission.
-Freshman applicants for the UCLA College of Letters and Science.
-Freshman applicants to the College of Letters and Science are reviewed without regard for major.
+UCLA Undergraduate Admission reviews all applicants for admission.
+Freshman applicants to the UCLA College of Letters and Science are reviewed without regard for major.
 Therefore, no Letters and Science major (including Undeclared) is more or less selective than any other.
-Representatives from all other schools—the Henry Samueli School of Engineering and Applied Science; the School of the Arts and Architecture; the School of Nursing; and the School of Theater, Film and Television—further review their respective applicants and admit students by major.
-The portfolio/audition is the primary consideration in the review of applicants to the School of the Arts and Architecture and the School of Theater, Film and Television.
+Representatives from all other schools—the Henry Samueli School of Engineering and Applied Science; the School of the Arts and Architecture; the Herb Alpert School of Music; the School of Nursing; and the School of Theater, Film and Television—further review their respective applicants and admit students by major.
+The portfolio/audition is the primary consideration in the review of applicants to the School of the Arts and Architecture; the Herb Alpert School of Music; and the School of Theater, Film and Television.
 Applicants to the School of Nursing must submit a supplemental application.

 The Personal Insight Questions